THE UNIVERSITY OF THE THIRD AGE

 Leisurely-paced walks of 2-6 miles allows group members time to identify some of the common and not so common wild flowers in the countryside.

-Walks are on Mondays at 2-4 week intervals, meeting at 10.30hrs starting in April and finishing in late August/September.
-It is anticipated there will be 6 walks.
-The dates and locations of the walks will be sent to group members in February 2018.
+Walks are on Mondays at 2-4-week intervals meeting at 10.30hrs, usually starting in April and finishing in late August/September.
+It is anticipated there will be 6-7 walks.
+The dates and locations of the walks will be sent to group members in February 2019.

 Walks in and around York, using public transport if possible.